Haniabadr/Image-stitching/README.md

 * after this **image warping** was applied
 * and last step was trimming the black areas resulting from the stitching process around the retina

 This algorithm can stitch any number of images ,  so for example if you're stitching three images it will stitch first two together then the resulting image will be stitched with the third image
+**as a result of trying three Feature extraction methods with three Feature matching methods we got nine different combinations/algorithms**